-Please take notice that the 2017 Annual Meeting of the Stockholders of Fair Isaac Corporation ("Annual Meeting") will be held at the time and place and for the purposes indicated below.
+Please take notice that the 2020 Annual Meeting of the Stockholders of Fair Isaac Corporation ("Annual Meeting") will be held at the time and place and for the purposes indicated below.

-TIME 9:30 A.M., local time, on February 15, 2017 PLACE Offices of Fair Isaac Corporation: 181 Metro Drive, Suite 600 San Jose, California 95110 ITEMS OF BUSINESS 1.
-To elect nine directors to serve until the 2018 Annual Meeting and thereafter until their successors are elected and qualified; 2.
-To approve the amendment to the 2012 Long-Term Incentive Plan; 3.
-To approve the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in this proxy statement; 4.
-To approve the advisory (non-binding) vote on the desired frequency of the advisory (non-binding) vote to approve our named executive officer compensation practices; 5.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017; and 6.
+TIME 9:30 A.M., local time, on Wednesday, March 4, 2020

+PLACE Fair Isaac Corporation

+181 Metro Drive, Suite 600 San Jose, California 95110

+ITEMS OF BUSINESS

+- To elect nine directors to serve until the 2021 Annual Meeting and thereafter until their successors are elected and qualified; - 2.
+To approve the amendment to the 2012 Long-Term Incentive Plan; - 3.
+To approve the advisory (non-binding) resolution relating to the named executive officer compensation as disclosed in the accompanying proxy statement; - 4.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2020; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

 All of the above matters are more fully described in the accompanying proxy statement.

-RECORD DATE You can vote if you were a stockholder of record at the close of business on December 19, 2016.
-A complete list of stockholders entitled to vote at the Annual Meeting shall be open to the examination of any stockholder, for any purpose germane to the Annual Meeting, during ordinary business hours for at least ten days prior to the Annual Meeting at our offices at 181 Metro Drive, Suite 700, San Jose, California 95110.
-ANNUAL REPORT Our 2016 Annual Report on Form 10-K accompanies this proxy statement.
-VOTING Your Vote Is Important.
+You can vote if you were a stockholder of record at the close of business on January 6, 2020.
+A complete list of stockholders entitled to vote at the Annual Meeting shall be open to the examination of any stockholder, for any purpose germane to the Annual Meeting, during ordinary business hours for at least ten days prior to the Annual Meeting at our offices at 181 Metro Drive, Suite 600, San Jose, California 95110.

+Our 2019 Annual Report on Form 10-K accompanies the proxy statement.

+Your Vote Is Important.
 We invite all stockholders to attend the meeting in person.
 However, to assure your representation at the meeting, you are urged to mark, sign, date and return the enclosed proxy card as promptly as possible in the postage-prepaid envelope enclosed for that purpose or follow the Internet or telephone voting instructions on the proxy card.
 Any registered stockholder attending the meeting may vote in person even if he or she returned a proxy card.

+RECORD DATE

+ANNUAL REPORT

+VOTING